iRobotEducation/root-docs/README.md

 (1) unplug any external connections,
 (2) hold the power button for 10 seconds to turn off the device, (3) press the power button to turn the device on again.

+## Instructions For Use

+**LOW BATTERY WARNING** - If Root flashes red, then the battery is low and needs to be charged.

+**CLICKING NOISE** - Root’s drive wheels have internal clutches to prevent damage to the motors if Root is pushed or gets stuck.

+**PEN / MARKER COMPATIBILITY** - Root’s marker holder will work with many standard sizes.
+The marker or pen should not touch the surface underneath until Root lowers the marker holder.

+**WHITEBOARD COMPATIBILITY** (model RT1 only) - Root will operate on vertical whiteboards that are magnetic.
+Root will not operate on magnetic whiteboard paint.

+**ERASER FUNCTION** (model RT1 only) - Root’s eraser will only erase dry erase marker on magnetic whiteboards.

+**ERASER PAD CLEANING / REPLACEMENT** (model RT1 only) - Root’s eraser pad is held in place with a hook-and-loop fastener.
+To service, simply peel off the eraser pad and wash or replace as needed.

 ## Mechanical